Zorba-the-buddhah/Zorba-The-Buddhah.github.io/index.md

 ### [Arnaud Legoux Moving Average (ALMA)](./indicators/alma.md)
 ![Alma Thumbnail](./assets/image/alma-thumb.png){: width="300" height="169"}

-ALMA is a sophisticated moving average that reduces lag while maintaining smoothness, ideal for trend identification and noise reduction in financial data.
+The ALMA is a smooth, adaptive moving average that minimizes lag and noise, making it ideal for trend identification.
+It features adjustable parameters and optional directional coloring for easy visualization of market trends.